usgs/water-fcpg-tools/documentation/html/_sources/index.rst.txt

 Dependencies
 ============

-Dependencies for this work are largely taken care of via the anaconda environment specified by the yml file; however, the tools do rely on `TauDEM 5.3.8 <https://github.com/dtarb/TauDEM/tree/v5.3.8>`_, which needs to be installed and visible to your conda environment.
+Dependencies for this work are largely taken care of via the Anaconda environment specified by the yml file; however, the tools do rely on `TauDEM 5.3.8 <https://github.com/dtarb/TauDEM/tree/v5.3.8>`_, which needs to be installed and visible to your conda environment.

 Citation
 ========